m9sweeper/m9sweeper/docker-compose/README.md

 It is recommended to install Docker Desktop as a simple way to install both Docker and Docker Compose in addition to having a UI that will make certain tasks easier.

+### Running With Apple Silicon chip
+The docker images for rabbitmq and kubesec do not support being run on Apple Silicon.
+If you try to run them, they will either fail to boot up, or crash fairly quickly after booting up.
+To resolve this:
+1. Open Docker Desktop
+2. Click the cog in the top right to access the settings.
+3. Under 'Features in Development', enable the 'Use Rosetta for x86/amd64 emulation on Apple Silicon'
+   - You will need to install Rosetta if you haven't already.
+You should be prompted to install it the first time your OS determines it to be needed
+   - If you had previoulsy disabled it, The setting 'General' > 'Use Virtualization Network' must also be enabled.
+4. Use the 'Apply & restart' button to apply these settings.
+You should be good to go

+Note: on rare occasions, one of those containers will still fail to boot up when running this way.
+Restarting the container should fix this.

 ## Setting up
 1. In the docker-compose directory, make a copy of .env.sample, and rename it to .env.sample
 2. Update the values in your .env